balramkhichar/opin-app/src/components/Form/README.md

 ### FormField

-A base form field component with built-in validation display.
+A base form field component with built-in validation display using shadcn/ui Input and Label components.
 This is the foundation for all form inputs.

 ```tsx
 import { Form, FormField } from '@/components';